-Our research activities cover a wide range of basic and applied research areas in machine intelligence, intelligent robotics, spoken language processing, and machine learning.
+Our research activities encompass a wide range of basic and applied research areas, including machine intelligence, intelligent robotics, spoken language processing, and machine learning.
 Recent research topics include domestic service robots, multimodal language understanding, language generation, time series prediction, space and environmental data prediction, imitation learning, and recommendation systems.

 1. Multimodal Language Processing

 To develop technologies for searching and explaining the real world, we are working across a broad spectrum of fields, from the development of multimodal learning methods based on foundation models and large language models, as well as their applications in robotics, image captioning, autonomous driving, fashion, and art.
 We won first place for a multimodal instruction-following task at the CVPR 2023 Embodied AI Workshop.